 - Performing Legal Functions

-- Forwarding Marriage Certificate to State Registry
+- Forwarding Marriage Documents to State Registry

 - Postage, Fax and Phone Costs in Australia

-- Rehearsal at celebrant's home
+- Rehearsal at celebrant's home or at location

-Other Fees: usually includes the following
+Other Fees: examples include the following

 - PA system for groups over 25 people and/ or in noisy environments